opensearch-project/documentation-website/_search-plugins/search-pipelines/collapse-processor.md

 response after fetching from all shards.
 The `collapse` response processor may be used in conjunction with the `rescore` search request parameter or may be applied after a reranking response processor.

-Using the `collapse` response processor will likely result in fewer than `size` results being returned, since hits are discarded from a set whose size is already less than or equal to `size`.
+Using the `collapse` response processor will likely result in fewer than `size` results being returned because hits are discarded from a set whose size is already less than or equal to `size`.
 To increase the likelihood of returning `size` hits, use the `oversample` request processor and `truncate_hits` response processor, as shown in [this example]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/truncate-hits-processor/#oversample-collapse-and-truncate-hits).